Ionaru/EVIE/README.md

 ### TODO

+#### General
+* Option to switch between TQ and SiSi.
+* Caching of types in the server.
+* Use shared functions between client and server

 #### Skills page
 * Toggle option to show all skills in skills page
-    * Fetch all published skills
+    * Fetch all published skills from server.
-    * Build data fetching and caching into server
-        * Keep SiSi in mind!
-    * Use shared functions between client and server

 #### Industry page
 * Everything